Teaching Space Information

 - Door access for non-central teaching spaces such as the CUC building and department-controlled labs and studios will vary.

-- Teaching spaces have been modified to near 100% capacity.
-This space capacity consists of student seats plus one instructor seat and one teaching assistant (TA) seat indicated by a 'TA Reserved Seat' sign.
+- Teaching spaces returned to 100% capacity effective Fall 2022.
+Teaching spaces consist of student seats plus one teaching assistant (TA) seat indicated by a 'TA Reserved Seat' sign in smaller classrooms.
+Learning halls with fixed seating and some conference rooms may not include a 'TA Reserved Seat'.

 - It is very important that the teaching space capacity is maintained:

 - Please do not remove or add furniture to any teaching space.
-Each space is counted for correct capacity.
+Each space is counted for correct capacity at the beginning of each semester.

 - Only registered students are permitted to attend in-person courses; only registered students may audit a course.